There are a lot of people outside of tactical operations that like to have an LPVO on their weapon system. What’s not to love?

 Vortex made the Strike Eagle shockproof.
 They say that it can handle recoil from 50 Beowulf and even larger.
 Its good eye relief of 3.5” makes it suitable for multiple rifles, but at high power, the eyebox may become tight.
 You must take this into account when mounting to kicker rifles as you don’t want to creep too far forward and finally know it’s like to be kissed by a scope.

 The Strike Eagle 1-8x has the AR-BDC3 reticle that is in the second focal plane.
 It does not change size throughout magnification and holdovers are accurate at max power.
-Unfortunately, Vortex does not offer an FFP reticle for the Strike Eagle.
+Recently Vortex released their FFP Strike Eagle which we field tested for ourselves.

 There are multiple changes between the new models even though they are roughly the same in size.
 The major upgrades are optical.
 The new model has ArmorTek, the AR-BDC3 reticle, beefed-up weatherproofing, 40 MOA more adjustment travel, and a built-in throw lever.